-I recently read this little book on problem solving, by Donald Gause and Gerald Weinberg, called, _Are Your Lights On? _It’s full of hideous illustration, lousy typography, and corny anecdotes.
+I recently read a little book on problem solving called, Are Your Lights On?
+It’s full of hideous illustration, lousy typography, and corny anecdotes.
 It’s also full of brilliant, succinct thinking and gem after gem of problem solving wisdom.

 There are some great lines throughout (e.g., “Designers are special people whose job it is to solve problems in advance for other people”) but many of the best parts appear as moral-of-the-story lessons at the end of each anecdote.